jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 ## 13.4.
 Self-Supervised Learning

+- Self-supervised learning is a machine learning approach that applies unsupervised learning methods to tasks usually requiring supervised learning.
+- Instead of using labeled datasets for guidance, self-supervised models create implicit labels from unstructured data.
+- **Phases**
   1. Have a model generate pseudo labels for its own data without having humans label any data first.
   2. Then, using the pseudo labels, solve problems traditionally solved by Supervised Learning.
      - Widely used in NLP (to create the BERT and GPT models for example) and in image recognition tasks.

 ### 13.4.1.
 Intuitive example